 There was a policy in place on the prevention, detection and response to abuse and staff had received training.
 An eLearning programme had been developed to ensure that all staff had access to this training.
-Staff spoken with and the person in charge outlined the procedures they would follow should there be an allegation of abuse.
+Staff spoken with and the person in charge outlined the procedures they would follow should there be an allegation of abuse and were knowledgeable with regard to their roles and responsibilities for the safeguarding of residents.